-We hand over a lot of personal information to obtain credit cards.
-But is our information — and money — safe?
+We hand over personal information to get cards.
+But is it safe?

 Credit card fraud is a growing problem — it caused an estimated $24.71 billion in losses in 2016 alone.
 By 2020, it’s expected to cost $31.67 billion worldwide.

 If you’re concerned about your credit card information, you’re not alone.
 Here’s what you should know about credit card security — and keeping your information safe.

 Credit cards have a variety of built-in defenses against fraud, and the financial industry is always developing better tools to combat fraudsters.
 Here are the two most common security measures included in credit cards today.

 Security measures guide

 One of the reasons card companies monitor your spending is to catch fraud.